Jessicavazm/portfolio-t1a2/README.md

 The footer contains my email address and phone number.
 There are also icons tagged to my professional accounts such as Linkedin and GitHub.

 ### Home
 The home page has an image picked from Unplashed that shows someone typing on their computer, along with the image there's a small brief of my self and what I do.

+### Blog Page
+The blog page has 5 blogs with an image each and published dates.
+I still need to link the blog pages to the respective links.

+### Contact Page
+The contact page has a form with labels and inputs to connect the web user to myself.